The brain and nervous system are your body's central control center. They control your body's:

 AGING CHANGES AND THEIR EFFECTS ON THE NERVOUS SYSTEM

 As you age, your brain and nervous system go through natural changes.
 Your brain and spinal cord lose nerve cells and weight (atrophy).
 Nerve cells may begin to pass messages more slowly than in the past.
 Waste products or other chemicals such as beta amyloid can collect in the brain tissue as nerve cells break down.
 This can cause abnormal changes in the brain called plaques and tangles to form.
 A fatty brown pigment (lipofuscin) can also build up in nerve tissue.

 Breakdown of nerves can affect your senses.
 You might have reduced or lost reflexes or sensation.
-This leads to problems with movement and safety.
+This leads to problems with movement and safety and makes it more likely to suffer falls.

 Slowing of thought, memory, and thinking is a normal part of aging.
 These changes are not the same in everyone.
 Some people have many changes in their nerves and brain tissue.
 Others have few changes.
 These changes are not always related to the effects on your ability to think.